NaluScientific/nalusupport/pages/software.md

 layout: single
 ---

+On this page, you will find a comprehensive list of software downloads organized by product and version number.

+If you have any questions about our software, or need assistance with installation, please don't hesitate to [contact us](/contact/).
+We are always happy to help you get the most out of our products.

 {% assign naluscope = site.data.software_versions.naluscope %}
 {% assign naludaq_rs = site.data.software_versions.naludaq_rs %}

 {% assign naluscope_cols = "Version;Download;Manual" | split: ";" %}
 {% assign naludaq_rs_cols = "Version;Download" | split: ";" %}

 ## NaluScope